psas/countdown/docs/index.markdown

 ---
-layout: base
+layout: page
-title: Countdown API Docs
+title: Countdown API
+description: "How to use our launch countdown API"
 ---

-# Countdown API

 ## JSON Endpoint: